 Read more about Marsy’s Law for Pennsylvania here.

 Marsy’s Law passed the ballot in November 2019 with 1.7 million Pennsylvanians voting in favor.
 However, a court challenge is currently standing in the way of implementation of Marsy’s Law.
 In June 2020, the Commonwealth Court heard oral arguments from all parties; the case then proceeded before the Pennsylvania Supreme Court which rendered a decision in December 2021.
 Please read OVA's statement regarding the decision here.

 You can show your support for Marsy’s Law by using these images on social media:

-If you feel your rights as a crime victim have been violated, please submit this form to OVA and a Victim Assistance Coordinator will get in contact with you.
+If you feel your rights as a crime victim have been violated, please fill out a Rights Violation Form.pdf and a Victim Assistance Coordinator will get in contact with you.